 With that in mind, here are five of the ten challenges that every freelancer faces in their working life (and the solutions).
-Check back soon for part two and the solutions to a final five freelancer problems.

 One of the biggest things that is rarely spoken of in the freelancing world is a need to be talented at just about everything.
 Finance, writing, marketing and even sales need to be part and parcel of your everyday activities.It can be fun, after all, it gives you a chance to break away from the mundane activities of your everyday freelancing tasks to try your hand at something new.
 But, it can also be a lot of work to try and learn all of these skills as just one person.